lorenzosteccanella/lorenzosteccanella.github.io/_pages/about.md

 ## Contacts

-For formal inquiries, you can reach me at my institutional email: <lorenzo.steccanella@upf.edu>
+For formal inquiries, you can reach me at my institutional email: <lorenzo.steccanella.w@gmail.com>

 For informal matters, feel free to contact me at my personal email: <lorenzosteccanella@gmail.com>